Russell Willson: World War II

 After the entry of the US in World War II, Willson, who had served on Admiral Mayo's staff with Ernest J. King, became the chief of staff to King in his role as Commander in Chief, U.S. Fleet (COMINCH) on 30 December 1941, Willson taking office the day that King assumed that command.
 In September 1942, Willson was detached for duty with the United States Pacific Fleet, but before he could report to his new assignment was found medically unfit for sea duty.
 As a result, he retired in January 1943, but was retained in Washington, D.C., for the duration of the war as Deputy Commander-in-Chief, U.S. Fleet.
 He also served from November 1942 as the naval member of the Joint Strategic Survey Committee for the Joint Chiefs of Staff.
 Willson was a principal at several of the wartime conferences between Franklin Delano Roosevelt and Winston Churchill.
 He was also a member of the U.S. delegation at the Dumbarton Oaks Conference and military advisor at the San Francisco Conference.

-After World War II, Willson become associate editor of World Report.
+After World War II, Willson became associate editor of World Report.

 Personal life

 An Episcopalian, Russell Willson married Eunice Westcott Willson (1884–1962) on 3 June 1911.
 They had a son, Russell, and two daughters, Eunice and Mary.
 Lt.
-Russell Willson, Jr. (1919–1945), USN, was a naval aviator, and Eunice Willson (1912–2011) worked for the Navy for several years as a cryptanalyst.
+Russell Willson, Jr. (1919–1945), USN, was a naval aviator who died in a training accident, and Eunice Willson (1912–2011) worked for the Navy for several years as a cryptanalyst.
 Russell Willson and his wife, as well as Russell Willson, Jr., are buried together in the United States Naval Academy Cemetery in Annapolis, Maryland.